light0x00/lighty/README.en.md

  <version>0.0.1</version>
 </dependency>
 ```

+> Ensure jdk version >= 17. if modularity is used, then the modules `lighty.core` and `lighty.codec` need to be required.

 We will write a Hello World service that prints the received message and reply with 'Hello World'.